 This urban fantasy is a hardcover edition that was published by Putnam Juvenile on April 7, 2015 and has 273 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Rebel Belle
+Other books by this author which I have reviewed include Rebel Belle

 Second in the Rebel Belle urban fantasy series for young adults and revolving around Harper Price, a high school Paladin in Pine Grove, Alabama.